jtremback/universal-state-channels/readme.md

 ### Cancel channel

 `cancel_channel` is called on a channel that is in OPEN phase, but has not yet had an update transaction posted.
-It sends a cancellation transaction to instruct the judge to close the channel.
+It sends a cancellation transaction to instruct the judge to close the channel with the state in the opening tx.
+The cancellation can be overridden during the hold period by any update tx.

 Request: